 Investment in New Housing Construction

 The monthly investment in new housing construction represents the spending value for individuals, enterprises and governments in the construction of new residential dwellings during the reference period.
-The four dwelling types covered by this monthly release are singles, doubles, rows and apartments.
+The four dwelling types covered are singles, doubles,rows and apartments.

 - Residential construction